1. Get A Mortgage Pre-Approval

 You will also need the Down Payment.
 The lowest Down Payment is 3% of the Purchase Price.
 The Seller cannot pay for this.

 Once you have found the home you want to buy, it’s time to make an offer.
+You’ll need to consider various things and gather financial documents.
+See our tips below with details.

 Here are the things you will need to consider: